How to Bet on Golf Tournaments

 How Do Golf Group Betting Rules Work?

-Group betting allows bettors to wager on a subset of golfers rather than the entire tournament field.
+Group betting allows you to wager on a subset of golfers instead of the full field or one golfer to win the tournament.

-Sportsbooks form groups based on world rankings, past performance, or nationality.
+The formed groups are put together based on world rankings, past performance, or nationality.

 Since these bets involve fewer competitors than the full tournament field, the odds are lower, but the chances of winning are higher.